zfrohardt/balancing-parentheses/README.md

 **Fork and then clone me!**

 For parentheses to be considered balanced, there must an opening parenthesis followed by a matching closing parenthesis.
 Given a string containing only parentheses, return the number of additional parentheses needed for the string to be considered balanced.
+The input string will have a minimum length of 1.

 ```
 Input: '(()())'